Heart Valve Disease

 To relieve the symptoms of heart conditions related to heart valve disease, your doctor may ask you to quit smoking and follow a healthy diet.

 A healthy diet includes a variety of fruits, vegetables, and whole grains, or you could even add a garlic supplement to your diet to help with a healthy heart.
 It also includes lean meats, poultry, fish, beans, and fat-free or low-fat milk or milk products.
 A healthy diet is low in saturated fat, trans fat, cholesterol, sodium (salt), and added sugar.

 For more information about following a healthy diet, see the National Heart, Lung, and Blood Institute’s Aim for a Healthy Weight Web site, “Your Guide to a Healthy Heart,” and “Your Guide to Lowering Your Blood Pressure With DASH.”
 All of these resources include general information about healthy eating.

 Your doctor also may ask you to limit physical activities that make you unusually short of breath and tired.
-He or she also may ask that you limit competitive athletic activity, even if the activity doesn't leave you unusually short of breath or tired.
+He or she also may request that you restrict competitive athletic activity, even if the activity doesn’t leave you extraordinarily short of breath or tired.